VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmsen-security-engineering/homework/week-8.md

 +++
 date = "2016-11-19T01:35:19+00:00"
-title = "7CCSMSEN - Homework 7"
+course = "MSc Computing and Security" module = "7CCSMSEN Security Engineering" title = "Homework 8"
 +++

 Q1: How can the hardness of the proof-of-work puzzles in Bitcoins be adjusted?
 What is the parameter that determines how the hardness is adjusted?